 - 1. Click the Save As button in the editing window.
 The output options will appear. - 2.
-At the top, choose the format for saving the new video.
-If you can't find the format you want, click the button next to More presets and search for the format or device preset that you need. - 3.
+At the top, choose the format for saving the new video. - 3.
 Name your file and click the button in the Save to box to choose where to save the video. - 4.
 Click Save to begin processing your recording.